Chapsticking/OfflineStatistics/README.md

   I'm sure your dying to know when you can hire me on the outside so I put in a handy dandy countdown.

 - **Automatically adjusts to any data size!**
-  I've only tested it on 5,000 rows of data if you go further than that your computer may have a seizure lol
+  I've only tested it on 16,743 rows of data if you go further than that your computer may start sweating

 ---